mindyng/2021-Projects/README.md

-# AI - Analytics and Impact using Articial Intelligence as much as possible :D
+# AI - Analytics and Impact using Artificial Intelligence as much as possible :D